scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 .. [#] https://github.com/glotzerlab/signac-examples

-Research projects often address problems where questions change rapidly, data models are always in flux, and computing infrastructure varies widely from project to project.
+Research projects often address problems where questions change rapidly, data models are always in flux, and compute infrastructure varies widely from project to project.
-The signac data management framework, comprised of signac and signac-flow, is a tool designed by researchers for researchers to make prototyping quick and reproducibility easy.
+The signac data management framework is a tool designed by researchers, for researchers, to make prototyping quick and reproducibility easy.
+It foregoes serializing complex data files into a database in favor of working with these files directly, providing fast indexing utilities for a set of directories.
-The signac workspace is easily initialized, searched, and modified from either the Python or command line interface.
+Using signac, a data space on the file system is easily initialized, searched, and modified using either a Python or command-line interface.
-The companion package signac-flow interacts with the signac workspace to generate and analyze data through reproducible workflows that easily scale from laptops to supercomputers.
+The companion package signac-flow interacts with the data space to generate and analyze data through reproducible workflows that easily scale from laptops to supercomputers. signac-flow can run arbitrary commands as part of a workflow, making it as flexible as a script in any language of choice.
-In workflows involving disparate software, signac-flow has APIs to call and run non-Python commands.

-With signac, file-based data and metadata are organized in folders and JSON files (Figure 1).
+With signac, file-based data and metadata are organized in folders and JSON files, respectively (see Figure 1).
+A signac data space (or workspace) is composed of jobs, individual directories associated with a single primary key (or state point) stored in a file `signac_statepoint.json` in that directory.
+Signac uses these files to index the data space, providing a database-like interface to a collection of directories.
+Arbitrary user data may be stored in user-created-files in these jobs, although signac also provides convenient facilities for storing simple lightweight data or array-like data via JSON and HDF5 utilities.
-The structure of signac's database and the basics of signac-flow workflows are discussed in past signac papers: :cite:`signac_commat, signac_scipy_2018` as well as the signac website [#]_ and documentation [#]_.
+Readers seeking more detail on signac should refer to past signac papers: :cite:`signac_commat, signac_scipy_2018` as well as the signac website [#]_ and documentation [#]_.

 .. [#] https://signac.io
 .. [#] https://docs.signac.io

 Figure 1: Overview of the signac framework.
 Users first create a project, which initializes a workspace directory on disk.